Prag8855/aab/content/guides/permanent-residence.md

 There are **many ways to qualify** for permanent residence.
 The requirements are different for everyone.

+**If you are in your [probation period](/glossary/Probezeit)**, you might get a PR, but it's not guaranteed.
+If you can, apply after your probation period ends.[^41] It's okay to change jobs after you send your application.[^20]

+**If you are currently unemployed**, you probably won't get a [PR](/glossary/Niederlassungserlaubnis).
+If you can, apply after you [find a job](/guides/find-a-job-in-berlin).
+If you have a good chance of finding another job, you might get the PR anyway.[^50]

+**If your work contract ends soon**, you might not get a PR.
+People often get rejected if their contract ends in less than 6 months.[^36]

 ### If you have a [[Blue Card]]

 To become a permanent resident, you must...